jburky15/js-openai-image-generator/README.md

 # Run it, run it, run it

-Add port and API Key into a .env file
+Add port (5000 by default) and API Key into a .env file

 in a terminal
 npm run dev